eikehmueller/ma32070/lectures/Exercises.md

 * What is the computational complexity for solving the linear system $A\boldsymbol{u}=\boldsymbol{b}$ is $A$ is a triangular matrix?

 ## Practicalities
-* Write down your solution and save it as a `.pdf` file.
+* Write down your solution and save it as a `.pdf` file `solution.pdf`.
 You do not have to typeset your solution and can also submit scans of handwritten workings, provided they are legible.
 * Make sure you explain your thinking.
-* Upload the file to the submission point on moodle
+* Upload the file `solution.pdf` to the submission point on moodle

 # Exercise 5: PETSc sparse matrices and linear solvers